sinaklg/int_deepmreye/README.md

 All analaysis parameters are set in [settings.json](settings.json).
 Make sure to specify this file to your experiment settings beforehand.

-# Steps to follow for GPU usage mesocentre
+# Steps to follow for GPU usage AMU Mesocentre

 Make sure the partition in settings is set to "volta" or "kepler".